Catfriend1/syncthing-android/README.md

 - Supports two-way synchronization on external sd cards since Android 11.
 - Supports encrypted folders on untrusted devices.

+# About Play Store releases:
+- Syncthing-Fork releases on GPlay may - from time to time - not provide the full feature set of this app or just be outdated.
+This is caused by the store policies and has happened some times in the past.
+If you still like to download from there, here's the link: https://play.google.com/store/apps/details?id=com.github.catfriend1.syncthingandroid

 # Privacy Policy
 See our document on privacy: [privacy-policy.md](https://github.com/Catfriend1/syncthing-android/blob/main/privacy-policy.md).